Despite Canada's relatively strict gun controls, there are still occasional shootings at schools, universities and colleges in the country.

 An 18-year-old student, Robert Poulin, opened fire on his classmates on Oct.
 27, 1975, killing two people and wounding four more before killing himself.
 He had also raped and killed a 17-year-old girl prior to the shooting.

-A 16-year-old student, Michael Slobodian, shot and killed a teacher and wounded another 13 people before killing himself.
+A 16-year-old student, Michael Slobodian, killed two people and wounded 13 others before killing himself.